Proof-of-Learning is Currently More Broken Than You Think: Introduction

-The second role of a proof (and verification) provides a different, yet just as fundamental explanation for its lack of formal robustness guarantees.
-Crafting a valid proof, once given access to a trained model, is assumed to be at least as difficult as generating the proof organically as the model is being trained.
-However, proving that this is the case reduces to open problems in learning theory.
-In the presence of a non-convex learning objective, as is the case in deep learning, multiple models corresponding to different local minima can be returned by stochastic gradient descent.
-Thus, what we would like to show to obtain formal guarantees with respect to this second role of the \pol protocol is that knowledge of one such minimum does not allow one to find multiple trajectories that lead to this same minimum.
-This is an open problem and would have implications beyond the \pol protocol, for instance towards knowledge transfer in machine learning.
+The second role of a proof (and verification) provides a different yet {equally} fundamental explanation for {the difficulty of proving} robustness.
+Crafting a valid proof, once given access to a trained model, is assumed to be at least as difficult as generating the proof {naturally} as the model is being trained.
+However, {formally} proving this reduces to {\em open problems} in learning theory.
+In the presence of a non-convex learning objective, as is the case in deep learning, multiple models corresponding to different local minima can be returned by {SGD}. {Then, to obtain a formal guarantee on the computation (to spoof a valid proof) in this setting, we must know if knowledge of one such minimum guarantees a unique trajectory.} This is an open problem and would have implications beyond the \pol protocol, for instance towards knowledge transfer in machine learning.